paol-imi/react-reparenting/README.md

 > Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.

-This process is more related to the DOM (or to the current environment), at `"React level"` the Child is still part of the same Parent.
+This process is more related to the DOM, at `"React level"` the Child is still part of the same Parent.
 This is where `React-reparenting` intervenes.

 This package offers `easy` and `intuitive` tools to solve this problem.
 With a few lines of code you will be able to transfer your components, without them being re-mounted or losing their internal state.